 Should you buy the OnePlus Bullets Wireless 2?

 If you’re looking for a wireless solution that doesn’t cost a ridiculous amount, then the OnePlus Bullets Wireless 2 hits that sweet spot.
 While the neckband design isn’t everyone’s cup of tea, OnePlus makes it look sophisticated.
 It also includes some enticing features.
-The aptX HD support satiates most audiophile needs, while the top-notch passive isolation will make you wonder if these are actually noise cancelling earbuds.
+The aptX HD support satiates most audiophile needs, while the top-notch passive isolation will make you wonder if these are actually noise canceling earbuds.

 If you don’t care much for audio quality, the original Bullets Wireless may be more appealing.
 They’re $30 cheaper than the second-generation model and offer similar functionality.
 Granted, they only support aptX and have less impressive battery life, but those sacrifices may be moot to you.